deepfakeapp/Roop-Un5.1.1/README.md

 - Masking of face occluders using text prompts or automatically
 - Optional Face Upscaler/Restoration using different enhancers
 - Preview swapping from different video frames
-- Live FakCam using your webcam
+- Live Fake Cam using your webcam
 - Extras Tab for cutting videos etc.
 - Settings - storing configuration for next session
 - Theme Support